luddev/pngIt/README.md

-pngDEX
+pngIt
 ======

-pngDEX is utility which is supposed to Encode your data and place it in a PNG file, you can also Recover your Data using this very same Utility
+pngIt is utility which is supposed to Encode your data and place it in a PNG file, you can also Recover your Data using this very same Utility